Icybee/module-pages/README.md

 parameter.
 The default is "'-constructor -slug -template'", which removes the constructor, slug, and template names.
 The maximum depth of the navigation is specified by the `depth` parameter.
 The starting level of the navigation is specified by the `from-level` parameter.
-Using the `min-children` parameter, navigation branches can be discarted if they don't include enough direct children.
+Using the `min-children` parameter, navigation branches can be discarded if they don't include enough direct children.
 Finally, the `parent` parameter can be used to specify the parent of the navigation, which can be specified as a [Page][] instance, an identifier, or a path.